-1. 3D vs 5D Diamond Painting
+1. 3D vs. 5D Diamond Painting

-- 3D Diamond painting involves placing small rhinestones or beads, also called “drills”, onto either a numbered or a blank canvas.
-The drills are approximately 2.5×2.5mm.
-3d diamond painting are made of drills that have 9 total facets – 3 on each side.
+A 3D Diamond Painting involves placing tiny rhinestones or beads (also called drills) onto either a numbered or blank canvas.
+The drills are approximately 2.5 x 2.5mm in size.
+3D Diamond Paintings are made of drills with a total of 9 facets – 3 on each side.

 2. Types of Drills

 Kits come with a wide range of canvas prints.
 Nature lovers will love the beautiful seashore prints, such as “The Lighthouse by the Sea” or the “Panoramic Autumn Landscapes Square Diamond Painting “.

 4. Types of Kits